BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 #### 3.1 Lightning Payment

-**User**
+**Client**

 - MUST pay the `lightning_invoice`.
 - SHOULD pull `lsps1.get_order` to check the success of the payment.
-- The user gets refunded automatically in case the channel open failed, the order expired, or the payment timed out.
+- The client gets refunded automatically in case the channel open failed, the order expired, or the payment timed out.

 **LSP**